geoadmin/doc-tech/docs/stac-api/compression.md

 To optimize transfer speeds, files between 1 MB and 10 MB are automatically compressed during download if the client supports it.
 The compression format - either GZIP (`gzip`) or Brotli (`br`) - is determined by the `Accept-Encoding` header sent with the request.

+Files that are already stored in a compressed format are not compressed again during download.

 Compression is only applied to standard media types supported by Amazon CloudFront.
 For details, refer to the CloudFront documentation on [serving compressed files](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html#compressed-content-cloudfront-file-types).